xzn/ntrviewer-hr/README.md

 If you have any furthur questions, feel free to post in discussion at https://github.com/xzn/ntrviewer-hr/discussions

 For bugs and other issues you can open an issue at https://github.com/xzn/ntrviewer-hr/issues

+## License and credits

+This project is licensed under MIT license.
+See LICENSE file for more info.

+Third party code are licensed under various licenses.
+See individual files and license files in the subfolders for detail.